Tonaeus/Tonaeus/README.md

 ### 👋 Hello, World!

-I am a third-year Software Engineering student passionate about using software solutions to solve real-world problems.
-With a strong passion for solving complex problems, exploring new technologies, and developing innovative software, I am dedicated to contributing my skills and knowledge to the ever-evolving tech landscape.
+I am a third-year Software Engineering student with an interest in using software solutions to solve real-world problems.
+With a passion for exploring new technologies, building meaningful connections, and developing innovative systems, I am dedicated to contributing my skills and knowledge to the ever-evolving tech landscape.

 ---